Participating in the Award programme is an exciting journey for young people and their families.

 - Mentor, motivate them, remind them to log their activities, encourage them on their chosen activities,

 - Help them stay committed on their journey to completion,

 - Celebrate their success as they achieve and accomplish activities and the Award in its entirety.

 - Encourage youth to step outside their comfort zone and try new activities to broaden their experiences.

-Motivate your child, but remember this journey is theirs.
+Encourage your child, but remember this journey is theirs.
 There will be struggles and bumps along the way as they journey to completing The Award.
-Your support, guidance, encouragement and understanding is one of the elements that helps equip young people for the life ahead of them.
+Your support, guidance and understanding is one of the elements that helps equip young people for the life ahead of them.

-Why should your daughter or son do The Award?
+Why should your young person do the Award?

-Take a look at Award Benefits to see what your child will gain through the Award.
+Take a look at How the Award works to see what your child will gain through the Award.

-For more information about the Award, have a look around our website or talk to your child's Award Leader.
+For more information about the Award, have a look around our website or talk to your young person's Award Leader.